blynkkk/blynk-library/linux/README.md

-To build on Raspberry Pi:
+### How to build on Raspberry Pi

+0. Connect your Raspberry Pi to the internet and open the console on it. ^_^

 1. Install WiringPi:
     http://wiringpi.com/download-and-install/